AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 ### Listen for callback events

-During the call, you can also listen for the following callback events.
+During the call, you can also listen for the following callback events:

 - `callDidJoinChannel`, occurs when the local user successfully joins the call.